pluralsight/guides/in-review/microsoft-net/property-copying-between-two-objects-using-reflection/article.md

     public string LastnameMatch { get; set; }
 }
 ```
-The types do match but the names do not match for our `PropertyCopier` to work.
-Also with property copier, we have little control over which properties will be copied over to the child object.
-There may be a case, where we do not want to copy a certain property even if the name and the type matches.
+The types match, but the names don't.
+Our original `PropertyCopier` would *not* work in this scenario.

+#### The better way

-To solve these issues, we need a way to "mark" the properties that we want to be copied from the parent object.
-Best way to do it would be using attributes to mark these properties.
+We need a way to "mark" the properties that we want to be copied from the parent object.
+The best way to do it would be using attributes to mark these properties.

-Attributes can simply be defined as metadata.
-They can be assigned to classes, properties, methods etc and they provide metadata on the object they are set on.
+Attributes can be defined as metadata.
+They can be assigned to classes, properties, methods, and so on.
+They provide metadata on the object they are set on.
 For example, we can define the maximum length of a string property.
 When we set a string to the property, it will first check against the metadata we provided beforehand and it will either set it to the new value or not depending on the length of the new string value.

 In our case, we will use attributes to define the parent property name.
-We will tell the code that this property will retrive its value from the property name we defined in the attribute that is in the parent object.
+We will tell the code that this subclass property will get its value from the property in the parent instance.

 First of all we need to create a class to define our attribute.
 It will be a simple class that derives from `Attribute` class.
 It will have a single public field that defines the matching property name in the parent object.
 Here is the code for our attribute:
 ```csharp